 In a one-room building only one exit will be required.
-In a one-story, two-room building only one exit will be required, provided all basement partitions are of incombustible material and the boiler room door is a standard fire door.
+In a one-story, two-room building only one exit will be required.
+SCHOOL BUILDINGS, LIBRARIES AND MUSEUMS.
+PART VII.
+105 provided all basement partitions are of incombustible material and the boiler room door is a standard fire door.

 At least one-half of the required exits, in buildings of more than one story, shall be stairways (orders 5117-5119).
-The remaining exits shall be either stairways, or horizontal exits order 5120); or fire escapes may be used as exits from floors which are not more than 40 feet above grade.
+The remaining exits shall be either stairways, or horizontal exits (order 5120); or fire escapes may used as exits from floors which are not more than 40 feet above grade.
 All fire escapes on buildings which accommodate more than 100 persons above the first floor shall be "B" fire escapes.

-In every building which accommodates more than 120 persons above the first floor, there shall be at least two stairways.
-In buildings of more than two stories, the stairways shall be enclosed as in orders 5115-5116, unless the stairs and the corridors (including finish doors) are incombustible.
+In every building which accommodates more than 120 persons above the first story, there shall be at least two stairways.
+In buildings of more than two stories, the stairways shall be enclosed as in orders 5115-5116, unless the stairs and the corridors (including finish floors) are incombustible.